awisse/Ardymo/README.md

 the display applications.
 When sharing the computations, the time needed rises to 77ms on Map and decreases to 47ms on Ardymo.

-Surely this can be optimized for speed.

 ### Space

-Also, the code is not optimized for space but for readability.
-Both the Map and Ardymo sketches takeup about 90% of the program memory.
-There is space left for about 50 more obstacles on the map.
+The code is not optimized for space but for readability.
+Both the Map and Ardymo sketches take up more than 94% of the program memory.
+There is space left for about 10 more obstacles on the map.
 With some work, this can surely be improved upon.